 While you’re getting an alignment check done, it’s also a good idea to have your brakes checked out by a professional mechanic to ensure they’re in great condition and the pads and rotors have stayed put during a season of winter driving.
 It doesn’t take long and will give you peace of mind that you can bring your vehicle to a complete stop when you need to.

-Roads often get covered in gravel during the cold months, so there's something to maintain traction between the ice and your tires, and of course, that means there's plenty of opportunity for a stray pebble to come hurtling toward your windshield and cause a chip or crack.
-Minor problems can quickly turn into a crack that spans the entire windshield, so an intelligent spring car maintenance tip is to take your car to an auto glass repair shop sooner rather than later before the damage worsens significantly.
+Roads often get covered in gravel during the cold months, so there’s something to maintain traction between the ice and your tires, and of course, that means there’s plenty of opportunity for a stray pebble to come hurtling toward your windshield and cause a chip or crack.
+Minor problems can quickly turn into a crack that spans the entire windshield, so an intelligent spring car maintenance tip is to take your car to an auto glass repair shop sooner rather than later to keep a windshield chip from spreading.

 Like the rest of Canada, Ontario can be subjected to extreme temperature swings during the winter, which significantly impacts your vehicle’s battery.
 A good spring car maintenance tip is to plug your battery in during cold snaps where the winter temperatures dip below about -12 degrees Celsius.
 However, your battery can take a beating even if you’re diligent about plugging it in, or it never really gets that cold where you live.
 Use a battery load tester to ensure it’s still in good shape and doesn’t need replacement.